frenetisch-applaudierend/mocka/Readme.md

 Now you can use the mock (or the original object) in any way you could use any other mock, including stubbing and verifying.
 Note that you cannot spy on core foundation bridging classes (all classes that start with `__NSCF`).

+To see some examples for creating mocks see `Examples/ExamplesCreatingMocks.m`.

 ## Verifying
 To verify that a certain call was made use the `verify` keyword.